dmikey/snapsdk/SPEC.md

 Example
 -------

-Here is an example of a Stubby specification:
+Here is an example of a SnapSDK specification:

 ```yaml
     info: